john-cd/rust_howto/src/algorithms/randomness.md

 [![rand-badge]][rand] [![cat-science-badge]][cat-science]

-Generates random numbers with help of random-number generator [`rand::Rng`][rand::Rng] obtained via [`rand::thread_rng`][rand::Rng] obtained via [rand::thread_rng][rand::thread_rng] Each thread has an initialized generator.
+Generates random numbers with help of the random-number generator [`rand::Rng`][rand::Rng].
+Each thread has an initialized generator.
 Integers are uniformly distributed over the range of the type, and floating point numbers are uniformly distributed from 0 up to but not including 1.

 ```rust,editable
 {{#include ../../deps/examples/rand.rs}}